 Four hours.
 Prerequisites: One year of college-level coursework or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course provides students with an in-depth examination of topics in this history of the western world.
-Examples of topics include Renaissance and Reformation, French Revolution and Napoleon, Nineteenth-Century Intellectual History, or Europe Between the World Wars.
-Topics will change.
-Course may be repeated for credit with a different topic.
-Gen Ed: SW, QI, EC-C
+Examples of topics include Renaissance and Reformation, French Revolution and Napo-